rumpelrausch/azr3/README.md

 You could use the AZR3 effects on other instruments if you get your DAW to perform the correct routing (and probably disable midi input).

+## How to compile?
+I used "Microsoft Visual Studio Community 2019.
+- The project expects the VST SDK 2.4 to exist at `..\vstsdk`.
+If you obtained a license from Steinberg when it was still available you can even use it legally, otherwise you will have to fetch the sdk from *somewhere else* and break the Steinberg license rules.
+Yes, I got a license some 20 years ago (some years after the rectification of the vuldronaii, but that's a different story).

+- The current configuration creates a statically linked DLL.
+This means you need a local installation of the "C++-MFC" matching your current toolchain version.
+It's available via the Visual Studio Installer.

+### Will it compile with other SDK versions?
+- SDK 3
+No way without severe reconstruction.
+- SDK 2 < 2.4
+Would need refactoring: With 2.4 Steinberg changed the signatures of some of the functions called by the host.
+This is not detected automatically; The project would probably build without exploding, but some of the functions would not be called by the host.

 ## License?
 No specific one, just these rules: